Driving Fast vs. Driving Slow – Which Consumes More Fuel?

 Difference between Driving fast vs. driving slow in terms of fuel consumption!
 Source: MotorBeam

-By and large, a sweet spot that is the middle speed remains in between 30-50mph.
+By and large, a sweet spot that is the middle speed remains between 30-50mph.
 At this speed, the air resistance is less and hence results in higher transmission better enough to achieve good distance per rev.

-3. Fuel Consumption at Fast Speed
+3. Fuel consumption at fast speed

 Driving faster guzzles more fuel because of the energy consumed to conquer haul that augments with the speed.
 Though, for about every car, there is a threshold on top of which, the burning up rises radically.
 For the majority of the average cars acquire this threshold around 120kmph.
 The threshold is higher for stronger and harder cars.